ckeditor/ckeditor5/docs/builds/guides/overview.md

 Inline editor comes with a floating toolbar that becomes visible when the editor is focused (e.g. by clicking it).
 Unlike classic editor, inline editor does not render *instead* of the given element, it simply makes it editable.
 As a consequence the styles of the edited content will be exactly the same before and after the editor is created.

 A common scenario for using inline editor is offering users the possibility to edit content in its real location on a web page instead of doing it in a separate administration section.

 {@img assets/img/editor-inline.png 774 Screenshot of an inline editor.}

 To try it out online, check the {@link examples/builds/inline-editor inline editor example}.
 Jump to {@link builds/guides/quick-start#Inline-editor quick start} to start using it.

-### Balloon toolbar editor
+### Balloon editor

-Balloon toolbar editor is very similar to inline editor.
+Balloon editor is very similar to inline editor.
 The difference between them is that the toolbar appears in a balloon next to the selection (when the selection is not empty):

-{@img assets/img/editor-balloon-toolbar.png 779 Screenshot of a baloon toolbar editor.}
+{@img assets/img/editor-balloon.png 779 Screenshot of a balloon toolbar editor.}

-To try it out online, check the {@link examples/builds/balloon-toolbar-editor balloon toolbar editor example}.
-Jump to {@link builds/guides/quick-start#Balloon-toolbar-editor quick start} to start using it.
+To try it out online, check the {@link examples/builds/balloon-editor balloon editor example}.
+Jump to {@link builds/guides/quick-start#Balloon-editor quick start} to start using it.

 ## Build customization